astronomer/docs/learn/airflow-weights-and-biases.md

 import CodeBlock from '@theme/CodeBlock';
 import weights_and_biases from '!!raw-loader!../code-samples/dags/airflow-weights-and-biases/weights_and_biases.py';

 [Weights and Biases](https://wandb.ai/site) (W&B) is a machine learning platform for model management that includes features like experiment tracking, dataset versioning, and model performance evaluation and visualization.
-Using W&B with Airflow gives you a powerful ML orchestration stack with first-class features for building, training, and managing your models.
+Using W&B with Apache Airflow® gives you a powerful ML orchestration stack with first-class features for building, training, and managing your models.

 In this tutorial, you'll learn how to create an Airflow DAG that completes feature engineering, model training, and predictions with the Astro Python SDK and scikit-learn, and registers the model with W&B for evaluation and visualization.